Yale-LILY/LectureBank/README.md

 # LILY LectureBank

-We provide LectureBank Data in `LB-Data`

 This is the repo for LectureBank Corpus, with all batches and updates.
 We release meta data in this repo.

-Note that we also have a few works using part of the corpus, you can find more details in this [link](https://github.com/Yale-LILY/LectureBank).
+Note that we also have a few works using part of the corpus, you can find more details in the [LB-Paper](https://github.com/Yale-LILY/LectureBank/tree/master/LB-Paper) folder.